Get insider access

 Console Compatibility: PC, PlayStation, Xbox

-The SteelSeries Arctis Nova 7 Wireless is the best headset in the mid-range we've tested.
+The SteelSeries Arctis Nova 7 Wireless is the best headset for gaming in the mid-range we've tested.
 These headphones have a wireless USB dongle that provides low enough latency for gaming so that your audio and video stay in sync.
-Similar to the previous picks, they have a bass-rich sound profile with a well-balanced mid-range, so voices are present and clear but can also sound veiled and lack detail.
-Fortunately, the app features a graphic EQ and presets for sound customization.
+Similar to the previous picks, they have a bass-rich sound profile with a well-balanced mid-range, so explosions have plenty of rumble and dialogue sounds present and clear.
+A boost in the treble adds sizzle to sound effects like clashing swords.
+Their companion app features a graphic EQ and presets for sound customization.

 While they don't last as long continuously as the Logitech G PRO X 2 LIGHTSPEED Wireless, their roughly 30-hour battery life will still get you through long dungeon crawls.
-You can also use them wired in a pinch.
+You can also use them wired.
 They have a high noise floor while monitoring your voice, and while that's a downside if you play a lot of multiplayer games, the mic still makes your voice sound clear and natural.
+If you know you'll only be gaming wirelessly, the SteelSeries Arctis Nova 5 Wireless are a decent alternative to our pick because of their almost 50-hour battery life and slightly better microphone.
+But you'll lose out on the wired connection, and their default sound is less consistent, meaning the headphones don't follow their own sound profile as closely as our pick's.

 See our review